bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 Write the alignment to the output file specified in the command line, and print out the additional information requested (the number of gaps in each sequence and the score of the  alignment).<br><br>

+### Exercise 2: Smith-Waterman (OPTIONAL)

+If you finish early and you want to try something a little bit harder, try to implement the Smith-Waterman algorithm for local alignment in a new script.

 ## Submission